H1 Inc.: Products

 H1's primary product is its database which includes 160 million peer-reviewed publications, 350,000 clinical trials, 8 billion medical claims, as well as related data points.
 Data sources include public databases and contributions by its clients and healthcare providers.
 Clients include pharmaceutical, biotech, financial, data and healthcare organizations.
 A companion product, H1 Explorer, was introduced in 2021 allowing healthcare professionals to manage their own profiles in the H1 network.

 Its first market offering, Da Vinci, launched in 2018 and is intended to help pharma companies accelerate the market research phase of drug development.
 H1's Trial Landscape product was introduced in September 2021 to help pharmaceutical companies identify the right sites and physician investigators for a trial.

 Funding

-H1 has raised more than $200M in funding in three rounds:
+H1 has raised more than $200M in funding in four rounds: